 - Check the state fishing regulations or laws, and make sure you have a valid fishing license, and if needed, boating license.

 - Read a list of canoe fishing tips.

 - Bring along basic fishing gear for the type of fishing you plan to do (freshwater or saltwater) and two anchors.
-You will want to have two anchors on board so that you can drop one anchor off of the bow and the other directly off the stern (this will help prevent the canoe from swinging around while anchored).
+You will want to have two anchors on board so that you can drop one anchor off the bow and the other directly off the stern (this will help prevent the canoe from swinging around while anchored).